Introduction

 Step 3: Apply Serums

-- Retinol: Boosts cell turnover and collagen production
+- Retinol: Stimulates cell division, collagen production.

 - Hyaluronic Acid: Attracts and locks in moisture